-- When working with communities from a different culture than yours or that of your organization, be clear that you have some learning to do about the communities' ways of being and doing. - Never assume that you or your organization • know what's best for a community in isolation from meaningful relationships with that community in which social positional (race, gender, ability, sexuality, immigrant status, etc.) and other power dynamics (such as funder/funded, service provider/service recipient, policy or program maker/policy or program user or participant) are named and openly discussed. - Create spaces in any team meetings and division or all-department meetings for group-wide decision-making points. - Strive to deemphasize the intellectual and cognitive as the sole or leading ways to understand and make meaning.
-(Words and phrases follow ways of thinking and making meaning.) - When posing a strategic question to the group, first do a go-around in which everyone can share or pass, before opening it up to a larger group discussion. - Encourage your teams to identify what underlying assumptions of what is strategic/smart are guiding your choices, and how those assumptions may be rooted in particular traditions of knowledge and understandings of the world. - Celebrate when your leaders offer a different process idea to achieving a goal, and recognize what the group might learn by trying on something new. - Understand that to appeal to the community, using the white normative glorification of the written word is sometimes strategic but that to make a lasting culture shift, we must begin to model a commitment to believing and trusting a multiplicity of approaches and work to bring our people along. - Remember that many communities are rooted in strong written, oral, visual and movement-based traditions.
-The complimentary gifts that all of these traditions offer have contributed to the
+- Accept that there are many ways to get to the same goal. - Once the group has made a decision about which way will be taken, honor that decision and see what you and the organization will learn from taking that way, even and especially if it is not the way you would have chosen. - Work on developing the ability to notice when people do things differently and how those different ways might improve your approach. - Look for the tendency for a group or a person to keep pushing the same point over and over out of a belief that there is only one right way and then name it. - When working with communities from a different culture than yours or that of your organization, be clear that you have some learning to do about the communities' ways of being and doing. - Never assume that you or your organization know what's best for a community in isolation from meaningful relationships with that community in which social positional (race, gender, ability, sexuality, immigrant status, etc.) and other power dynamics (such as funder/funded, service provider/service recipient, policy maker/resident) are named and openly discussed. - Create spaces in any team meetings and division or all-department meetings for group-wide decision-making points. - Strive to deemphasize the intellectual and cognitive as the sole or leading ways to understand and make meaning.
+(Words and phrases follow ways of thinking and making meaning.) - When posing a strategic question to the group, first do a go-around in which everyone can share or pass, before opening it up to a larger group discussion. - Encourage your teams to identify what underlying assumptions of what is strategic/smart are guiding your choices, and